norcross/airplane-mode/README.md

 ========================

 ## About
 Control loading of external files when developing locally.
-WP loads certain external files (fonts, gravatar, etc) and makes external HTTP calls.
+WP loads certain external files (fonts, Gravatar, etc.) and makes external HTTP calls.
 This isn't usually an issue, unless you're working in an evironment without a web connection.
-This plugin removes / unhooks those actions to reduce load time and avoid errors due to missing files.
+This plugin removes/unhooks those actions to reduce load time and avoid errors due to missing files.

 ## Current Actions
-* sets the src for Open Sans CSS font file to null due to dependency issues ( see [related Trac ticket](https://core.trac.wordpress.org/ticket/28478) )
+* sets the source for the Open Sans CSS font file to null due to dependency issues (see [related Trac ticket](https://core.trac.wordpress.org/ticket/28478))
-* replaces all instances of Gravatar with a local image to remove external call
+* replaces all instances of Gravatar with a local image to remove the external call
 * removes all HTTP requests
-* includes toggle in admin bar for quick enable / disable
+* includes a toggle in the admin bar for quick enable/disable

 ## Changelog